1962 South Vietnamese Independence Palace bombing: Diệm reaction

 During Nolting's first meeting with Diệm after the assassination attempt, the president adamantly asserted that the media was responsible for the bombing.
 He pointed to the Newsweek article and other "derogatory articles in the press", using them to justify his claim that "the Americans were supporting the revolution".
 Diệm declared that while some journalists were portraying the bombing as a wake-up call, he saw it as "a warning to them—an indicator of the danger of their irresponsibility in fomenting disorder".

-In a later meeting with General Harkins, Diệm joked: "I shouldn't have put him in the air force, because I had put his father in jail years ago".
+In a later meeting with Harkins, Diệm joked: "I shouldn't have put him in the air force, because I had put his father in jail years ago".
 Diệm predicted that "sometime I'm going to get shot right in the back of the neck.
 Sometime they'll get me that way".
 (He and Nhu were deposed and shot dead during the November 1963 coup.)
 Diệm reacted to the assassination attempt by cracking down on political dissidents and further tightening press control.
 Off the record, one official admitted that "We don't even talk about freedom of the press or ask for other liberties anymore ...
 Diệm had completely surrounded himself in a protective oligarchy".
 Nhu justified further anti-opposition restrictions, remarking that "There's always going to be an opposition.
 If we take these people in, there will be another opposition springing up, because they are controversial men."
 Madame Nhu added, "You open a window to let in light and air, not bullets.
 We want freedom, but we don't want to be exploited by it."